AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

 ## Local Development with AEM as a Cloud Service SDK {#local}

 A local development environment is recommended to work with CIF projects.
 The CIF Add-On provided for AEM as a Cloud Service environments is available for local development as well.
-I can be downloaded from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
+It can be downloaded from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).

 The CIF Add-On is provided as a Sling Feature archive.
-The Zip file available on the Software Distribution portal includes two Sling Feature archive files, one for AEM author and one for AEM publish instances.
+The zip file available on the Software Distribution portal includes two Sling Feature archive files, one for AEM author and one for AEM publish instances.

 **New to AEM as a Cloud Service?** Check out the [following guide to setting up a local development environment using the AEM as a Cloud Service SDK](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/overview.html).